ChenLiu-1996/CUTS/README.md

 ```
 before running some of the code code to minimize the risk of dead lock.
 For details, see https://github.com/joblib/threadpoolctl/blob/master/multiple_openmp.md.

 **UPDATE Dec 26, 2022**: I finally wrote a workaround to avoid running the script over and over again from the first incomplete file whenever a deadlock is hit (which is a total waste of human efforts)!
-The method is simple: in `generate_kmeans.py` we now outsource the kmeans computation and numpy saving to a helper file `helper_generate_kmeans.py`, and we kill and restart the helper whenever a deadlock causes the process to timeout. **However**, on our YCRC server, you may **still** need to run the command `export MKL_THREADING_LAYER=GNU` to minimize risk of dead lock.
+The method is simple: in `generate_kmeans.py`, if we turn on the `-r` flag, we will outsource the kmeans computation and numpy saving to a helper file `helper_generate_kmeans.py`, and we kill and restart the helper whenever a deadlock causes the process to timeout. **However**, on our YCRC server, you may **still** need to run the command `export MKL_THREADING_LAYER=GNU` to minimize risk of dead lock.

 </details>